FarronF/limerick-council-meetings/meetings/2018/01/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 12 December 2017.md

 the playground could be moved to the car park area.
 They also referred to allocation of

-houses in the new development and possible installation of CCTV cameras.--- 3
+houses in the new development and possible installation of CCTV cameras.
+---
+3

 In conclusion, the Deputation referred to the high number of listed properties in